babalugats76/quizdini-teach-deprecated/README.md

 * Mock up Login Component / Page
 * Investigate redirects, etc.
 * Format Toolbar
-   * Find out what is causing `title` attribute on icon buttons to have spaces and be upper case, should be all lowercase with dashes for spaces
+   * Find out what is causing `title` attribute on icon buttons to have spaces and be uppercase, should be all lowercase with dashes for spaces
 * Match Editor
    * Add Control/Cmd keys for clear formatting and insert pi
    * Trouble shoot problem with clear formatting button; currently posting page
-* ~~Work on Icon system guided roughly by [this article](https://medium.com/@david.gilbertson/icons-as-react-components-de3e33cb8792)~~
 * Figure out how to represent matches on the screen, e.g., table, cards, etc.
 * Accordion Component
   * Comment